thirumurthis/Learnings/Docker-Help-Command-Notes.md

 > docker image history <image-name>
 ```

-# pushing the image to the docker hub
+# pushing the image to the docker hub (if the :versionnumber is not provded it would be considered as latest)
 ```
 docker tag <name> <username/project-name>:0.0.1